felipesoareees/ia_week6/README.md

 ```
 After this, just apply to create a infrastructure (In this step, we assume that you already have an aws account set up with the necessary credentials to deploy the aforementioned features).

+In the field `user_data` we declare a shell script that print hello word in a web server apache by default in the port 8080.
+This is to generate a endpoint `localhost:8080` that print hello word message.

+- Creating a load balance with autoscaling group

+In the file main.tf (tf is a extension of terraform file) there are whole provisioning of a infrastructure that we wish deploy.

+We can use :  `terraform apply` after of `terraform init`.